AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 All results are in milliseconds, and the triples report best/average/worst execution time (wall clock) of three runs.
 The column marked "sequential" reports times when linked against `dph-seq` and the columns marked "P=n" report times when linked against `dph-par` and run in parallel using the specified number of parallel OS threads.

+#### Comments regarding SumSq

+The "primitives" version works nicely, but the vectorised one exposes some problems:

+- We need an extra -funfolding-use-threshold.
+We don't really want users having to worry about that.
+- `mapP (\x -> x * x) xs` essentially turns into `zipWithU (*) xs xs`, which doesn't fuse with `enumFromTo` anymore.
+We have a rewrite rule in the library to fix that, but that's not general enough.
+We really would rather not vectorise the lambda abstraction at all.

 #### Comments regarding DotP